Exciton and biexciton preparation via coherent swing-up excitation in a GaAs quantum dot embedded in micropillar cavity: Results

-In the cross-polarized detection configuration (Fig.~\ref{fig:Fig2}d), where no emission is expected under ideal conditions, we nevertheless observed pronounced emission fringes across the detunings.
-Crucially, this orthogonal emission cannot be explained by a simplified three-level model consisting of only the ground and H/V exciton states.
-Our calculations based on this model confirm the absence of population transfer to the orthogonal dipole under such excitation conditions (see Supplementary Fig. S8b).
-In contrast, the four-level model that incorporates the biexciton (XX) state successfully reproduces the experimentally observed features, as shown in Fig.~\ref{fig:Fig2}f.
+In the cross-polarized detection configuration, i.e., when the excitation is aligned with one of the exciton dipoles (see Fig.~\ref{fig:Fig2}b), where no emission is expected, we detect pronounced resonance fringes across the detunings.
+This result cannot be explained by a simplified three-level model consisting of only the ground and H/V exciton states (see details in Suppl.
+Fig.~S13b).
+In contrast, the four-level model that incorporates the biexciton (XX) state successfully reproduces the experimentally observed features, as shown in Fig.~\ref{fig:Fig2}d.
 This strongly indicates that biexciton population plays a critical role in enabling emission from the orthogonal exciton dipole.

-Moreover, the calculated occupations in Supplementary Fig. S9 reveal that the SUPER scheme coherently drives both the exciton and biexciton states, with non-negligible average occupation of the biexciton\cite{Bracht2023Temperature-independentScheme, Heinisch2024SwingupDynamics}.
-This coherent interplay gives rise to the observed polarization mixing in the PL signal, which is highly sensitive to the excitation conditions.
+It is now clear, that under optimal excitation conditions, SUPER scheme can coherently drive both XX and X states, and this coherent interplay gives rise to the observed polarization mixing in the PL signal, which is highly sensitive to the excitation conditions.
 Importantly, these findings suggest a promising new route for coherent biexciton preparation using the SUPER protocol, representing, to the best of our knowledge, one of the first experimental demonstrations of this mechanism.
-In the next section, we provide direct experimental verification of this interpretation and explore the excitation conditions enabling efficient and selective exciton preparation via biexciton population under the SUPER scheme.
+In the next section, we provide direct experimental verification of this interpretation and explore the excitation conditions enabling efficient and selective preparation of the biexciton-exciton cascade under the SUPER scheme.